port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/secret.md

 ---
 sidebar_position: 14
-description: Secret is an input whose value is encrypted and is never saved in Port's Databases.
+description: Secret is an input whose value is encrypted with your client secret when sent to your backend and is never saved or logged in its transit.
 ---

 import ApiRef from "../../../api-reference/\_learn_more_reference.mdx"